Welcome to the “Season of the Eagles & Salmon”

 The festival’s roots go back to1995, when the Habitat Conservation Trust Fund and the Wild Bird Trust, spear headed by April Mol, set out to create the Harrison/Chehalis Bald Eagle Festival.

-The FVBEF is now a registered society and works hard each year to create a celebration that showcases the beauty & biodiversity of the Fraser River Valley by honouring the majestic Bald Eagle & the Cycle of the Salmon.
+The FVBEFS is now a registered charity and works hard each year to create a celebration that showcases the beauty & biodiversity of the Fraser River Valley by honouring the majestic Bald Eagle & the Cycle of the Salmon.

-From Mission to Harrison Hot Springs, many exciting venues offer excellent eagle watching opportunities and a range of activities and adventures that include jet boat eco-river tours; walking tour; a diverse abundance of local wildlife; environmental presentations, naturalists and interpreters; historic and ancient aboriginal sites; wildlife & artistic displays; and lots of hands on activities and entertainment.
+From Mission to Harrison Mills, many exciting venues offer excellent eagle watching opportunities and a range of activities and adventures that include jet boat eagle watching safaris; walking tours; a diverse abundance of local wildlife; environmental presentations, naturalists and interpreters; historic and ancient aboriginal sites; wildlife & artistic displays; and lots of hands on activities and entertainment.

 Please explore this site and learn more about the adventure that awaits you and ways you can help us continue the work of the Society.